AccelerationConsortium/ac-training-lab/CONTRIBUTING.md

 ### Submit an issue

-Before you work on any non-trivial code contribution it's best to first create a report in the [issue tracker] to start a discussion on the subject.
+Before you work on any non-trivial code contribution it's best to first create either a feature request in the [issue tracker] or a new discussion in the [discussions] page on the subject.
 This often provides additional considerations and avoids unnecessary work.

 ### Create an environment